Skip to main content

 );

-is used to specify the type of the sequence column, which can be integer or time type (DATE, DATETIME).
+The sequence_type specifies the type of the sequence column, which can be integer or date/time type (DATE, DATETIME).

 1. Stream Load